Chriisbrown/ContinualML/README.md

 With a standard install of a anaconda environment

+Environment will need ~ 2.2 GB free space

 `conda env create -f avalanche-environment.yml`

 `source env.sh`

 To install miniconda to setup an anaconda environment

+This installation will need ~ 10 GB free space

 `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`